Lucian919/SpyCat/README.md

 To simplify the setup process, a shell script (**setup_and_run.sh**) is provided.
 Follow these steps:

 ## Navigate to the Project Directory:
-Open a terminal and navigate to the django-project directory:
+Open a terminal(Bash) and navigate to the django-project directory:

 ## Run the Setup Script:
 Execute the **setup_and_run.sh** script to set up the project and start the development server: